BtheDestroyer/GodotVCamera/README.md

 ![Example Scene](https://raw.githubusercontent.com/BtheDestroyer/GodotVCamera/main/addons/virtualcamera/Screenshots/ExampleScene.png)

-A major difference between this addon and Cinemachine is that rather thanhaving a single "VCamera" node that does everything, I've decided to split up functionality across many different Nodes which all serve one purpose.
-These Nodes can be parented to each other in the scene heirarchy to compose more dynamic behavior
+A major difference between this addon and Cinemachine is that rather thanhaving a single "VCamera" node that does everything, I've decided to split up functionality across many different Nodes which all serve one purpose rather than cramming everything into a single "VCamera" Node.
+These Nodes can be parented to each other in the scene heirarchy to compose more dynamic behavior.

 ## Features